 - What is the role of behavioral analytics?

-For alerts on future posts on this topic see CTOvision Newsletters.
+For alerts on future posts on the megatrends of IT see CTOvision Newsletters.